-When kids are learning their multiplication facts, printable multiplication tables can be invaluable tools.
+When kids are learning their multiplication facts, free printable multiplication charts and tables can be invaluable tools.
 Free multiplication chart PDFs can be used at home or at school.
-Click on the table you want then download and print.
+Click on the table you want, then download and print.
 If you run into problems, check out these helpful tips.

 When your kids first look at the multiplication table, the information can seem a bit overwhelming.
 Explain how it works and incorporate it into fun activities to help kids get comfortable using it.